 The Stacy and Stella Puffer Jacket PDF Pattern includes pieces and instructions for making a padded and fully lined puffer jacket or vest.
 There are 8 possible variations, including two lengths and pocket styles, hood or collar, sleeves or sleeveless.
-The design has a velcro closing and functional pockets.
+The design has a hook and loop tape closing and functional pockets.
 It is designed to fit an 18 inch American Girl Doll.

 Ripstop nylon for outer (light rain jacket material) or pre-quilted material